 .

-On Circa Sacra & the Establishment Principle
+On the Civil Magistrate, his Power Circa Sacra & on the Establishment Principle

 Gillespie, George – All of Gillespie’s Writings on Christ’s Mediatorial Kingdom is the Church Only 110 pp. ed.
 Travis Fentiman